Pylons/pyramid_cookbook/pyramid_quick_tutorial.rst

     from pyramid.view import view_config
     ...

-Then we'll add some functions to our application for listing, adding and closing todos.
-When using the @view_config decorator it's important to specify a route_name to match a defined route and a renderer file if the function is intended to return a template.
-The view function should then return a dictionary expected by the renderer to access variables.
+We'll now add some view functions to our application for listing, adding and closing todos.

 List View
 +++++++++

-This view is intended to show up all open entries, not closed ones according to our schema, from the database.
-It uses the *list.mako* template available under the templates directory and defined as the renderer in the *view_config* decorator.
-The results returned by the query are tuples but we might want to convert them into a dict for easier accessibility within the template.
-The view function will pass a dict defining *tasks* to the *list.mako* template.
+This view is intended to show all open entries, according to our schema, from the database.
+It uses the ``list.mako`` template available under the ``templates`` directory by defining it as the ``renderer`` in the ``view_config`` decorator.
+The results returned by the query are tuples but we convert them into a dictionary for easier accessibility within the template.
+The view function will pass a dictionary defining ``tasks`` to the ``list.mako`` template.

 .. code-block:: python